itsbanjo/vyos-demo/README.md

 ![Windows](images/win32.PNG)

 The public_network functions as a bridge to your existing home network, enabling direct SSH access to reconfigure the management IP of the VYOS accordingly.
 The default management IP utilizes the 192.168.123.0/24 subnet.
 Meanwhile, the private_network employs the 192.168.5.0/30 and 192.168.56.4/30 subnets for point-to-point connectivity, respectively.
+This demo doesn't change the default password for vyos.

 I have disabled SSH host key verification in ansible.cfg, so exercise caution while working with this setup.

 ### Requirement: